Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 The text of the opening recitative is excessively Baroque in gesture and imagery—- my heart drowns in blood since in God′s eyes I am but a monster—-my sins are my executioners as Adam′s seed robs me of sleep and I must hide from Him from whom even the angels conceal their faces.
 The melodic line is most carefully crafted, allowing moments of pause for important statements to register.
 Its very shape highlights, in the soprano′s upper register, key words and images such as ′pain′, Adam′s tainted seed and the door of heaven closing.
 There is no major-mode relief in this movement, which almost drips with the self-obsessed agonies of sin, agony and abandonment.
 Darkly melodic throughout, it is scarcely necessary to understand the language in order to be carried along with the torment of an abandoned soul swamped by its own sin and sorrow.
 Its finely wrought contours portray dramatically the vacillating emotions ranging from horror and terror to lonely and dispirited resignation.

-The darkness of Dm continues as the oboe obbligato announces the ritornello theme of the first aria.
+The darkness of the minor key continues as the oboe obbligato announces the ritornello theme of the first aria.
 Bach divides the text into three sections and deals with each differently—-my sighing and mourning that the mouth cannot express—torrents of tears bespeaking a heart that repents—-my heart and eyes cascading, would that they could rest.
 Finally comes the rhetorical, but central question—-who, God, can ever gratify You?

 The shape of the beautiful oboe ritornello melody suggests striving, sorrow and falling tears.
 It takes us briefly to a cadence in Eb major as though offering a possible moment of hope, but it returns immediately to the minor.